Confidently pre-plan every feature your website might include?

 I’m Laura Christianson, founder of Blogging Bistro, a digital marketing business based near Seattle, Washington.

-I work from home – my dining room table serves as Blogging Bistro headquarters.
-I lead a team that’s been creating custom websites together since 2009.
+I work from home, leading a virtual team that’s been creating custom websites together since 2009.

 I started my career as an educator, teaching English and journalism in the public school system for 11 years.